Carbon Connections

 The Carbon Cycle and the Science of Climate

-Carbon Connections is a three-unit, online curriculum for students in grades 9–12 designed to improve their understanding of the carbon cycle and the science of Earth's climate.
-The concepts of the units combine science across all fields of study.
-You can find out more about the field test, the project, and it's partners in the About section of this site.
+Carbon Connections is a three-unit, online curriculum for grades 9-12 that was designed to improve your understanding of the carbon cycle and the science of Earth's climate.
+Each of the three units includes five lessons.
+Each lesson includes focus questions, hands-on activities, virtual field trips, and interactive models.
+The concepts covered in the lessons span all science disciplines.

-• Linking the carbon cycle & climate science
+• Linking the carbon cycle and climate science

 • Using geologic records to infer Earth's past climates